TuftsBCB/RegDiffusion/docs/downstream_with_pyscenic.md

 #### Single-cell transcriptomic data

-For this tutorial, we use the mice lung dataset from GSE276682 ([https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE276682](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE276682)).
+For this tutorial, we use the mice lung dataset from GSE276682 ([https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE276682](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE276682)) (Wu, 2025).
 This data includes a control group (n=3) and an intervention group (n=3).
 In the intervention group, mices were administered with intraperitoneal injection of 30mg/ml lipopolysaccharide (LPS) in saline to induce acute lung injury.

 The raw FASTQ data was processed with cellranger to generate expression matrix.
 The count matrix was then processed following standard scanpy procedure and we focused on genes expressed in at least 5 cells.
 The input data has 55,129 cells and 3,701 genes.

 Most of this tutorial is to illustrate the process.
-If you need access to the processed data, please download it from this link.
+If you need access to the processed data, please download it from [this link](https://zenodo.org/records/15096758).

 #### Auxiliary datasets for PySCENIC